scott-zangliangjian/Kiokukun/README.md

 one fundamental and important thing for studying foreign languages is just memorizing the new words.
-So I need a tool to help me memorize new words, which I can use anywhere at any time.
+So I need a tool to help me memorize new words, which I can use on my laptop and mobile phone easily.

 ## Design